Vitalos logo

 Optimal: 6.8 - 27.2

-ALT is an enzyme mainly found in the liver.
+ALT is an enzyme predominantly found in the liver.
+It is released into the bloodstream when liver cells are damaged.

 Colesterol seric total